-We currently do not have supply agreements in place for phentermine or topiramate, the APIs used in our investigational drug candidate, QNEXA, nor do we have a supply agreement for the commercial manufacture of QNEXA, if approved.
+We currently do not have supply agreements in place for phentermine or topiramate, the APIs used in our investigational drug candidate, Qnexa, nor do we have a supply agreement for the commercial manufacture of Qnexa, if approved.
 There can be no guarantees that we will be able to enter into such agreements under reasonable terms, if at all.
 We cannot guarantee that should we be successful in entering into such agreements we will be able to obtain the necessary prior regulatory approvals for these suppliers.
-MTPC manufactures the API for avanafil.
-To date, MTPC has never manufactured commercial quantities of API.
-In addition, we are informed that the avanafil manufacturing site has never been inspected by the FDA nor have they ever manufactured any materials that have been included in an FDA approved product.
-If MTPC is unable to produce the API for avanafil or if their facility does not receive and maintain approval from the FDA or local regulators, the launch of avanafil could be delayed.
-Any potential delays with the commercial timeline for avanafil could have a material adverse impact on our future financial condition and could impact our ability to enter into a collaboration for the commercialization of avanafil.
+MTPC manufactures the API and the tablets for avanafil.
+To date, MTPC has never manufactured commercial quantities of API or tablets for us.
+The MTPC manufacturing sites for avanafil have been inspected by the U.S. and EU authorities.
+We do not believe the results of those inspections will have an impact on the approval, or the timing of approval, of avanafil in the United States, or in the EU, once submitted for approval in the EU.
+However, if MTPC is unable to receive approval from the FDA or local or foreign regulators and maintain ongoing FDA or local or foreign regulatory compliance, or manufacture avanafil API or tablets in sufficient quantities to meet projected demand, the approval, the commercial launch, and future sales of avanafil will be adversely effected, which in turn could have a detrimental impact on our financial results and could impact our ability to enter into a collaboration for the commercialization of avanafil.